yash-jain-1/Meal_Monkey/README.md

 ## Contact

-If you have any questions or suggestions regarding Meal Monkey, feel free to contact us at foodapp@example.com.
+If you have any questions or suggestions regarding Meal Monkey, feel free to contact us at yashjainstudy@gmail.com.
 We appreciate your feedback and involvement in making this app better.

-Happy coding and enjoy your food with the Food App!
+Happy coding and enjoy your food with the Meal Monkey!